Elke De Witte

 ABOUT THE AUTHOR

-Elke De Witte holds a PhD in neurolinguistics and has been involved in international brain projects for many years.
+Elke De Witte holds a PhD in neurolinguistics and has been working on international brain projects for many years.

-As a mother of two sons, her first birth presented significant challenges.
-A traumatic delivery led to post-traumatic stress, postpartum anxiety, and brain fog.
-Even after a much more positive second birth, she still struggled with brain fog and a profound identity crisis.
+She is a mother of two boys and her first birth presented significant challenges.
+A difficult first delivery led to post-traumatic stress, post- partum anxiety and brain fog.
+Even after a much more positive second birth, she still struggeld with brain fog and an identity crisis.

-Seeking answers, she delved into the neurobiology, psychology, and sociology of the maternal brain.
-She combined her research, personal experiences, and insights from conversations with over 200 mothers and experts into this book.
+Seeking answers she delved into the neurobiology, psychology and sociology of the maternal brain.
+She combined her research, personal experiences, and insights with experts and over 200 mothers into this book.